netfoundry/charts/index.md

 ## Helm Charts for NetFoundry Ziti

-This repository may be added to [Helm](https://helm.sh/) which is a package manager for [Kubernetes](https://kubernetes.io/).
-After adding this repository you may then search and install the Helm charts hosted in this repository.
+This is a repository of [Helm](https://helm.sh/) charts for use with [Kubernetes](https://kubernetes.io/).
+After adding this repository to Helm you may then search and install the charts (packages) hosted in this repository.

 ## Add this repo to Helm